Crowdtilt/WebService-Stripe/README.md

     add_bank($data, account_id => $account_id)

-Add a new bank account.
+Add a bank to an account.

 Example: